zademn/math_crypto_nb/README.md

 * Group Theory
 * Information Theory

-^ I also added handwritten notes with more theory from the book reagrding these (sorry if I write horribly)
+^ I also added handwritten notes with more theory from the book regarding these (sorry if I write horribly)
 Use them to follow along

 ## What programming language did you use?